apim-haufe-io/k8s-wait-for/README.md

 ## Using

-Please consult `wait_for.sh -h` for detailed documentation.
+Please consult `k8s-tool.sh -h` for detailed documentation.

 ## Usage in wicked